 Highlights and What to Expect at Sundown Adventureland

-I promise to write a useful post to help plan your day in the near future.
-For now I will give you an idea of what to expect.
 Sundown Adventureland is divided up into different themed areas, each with an associated ride, play areas and odd animatronics.
-The areas include the wild west, a pirate town, a farm yard, toy town and many many more.
-Some areas haven’t got much going on, others you could spend all day in.
+The areas include the wild west, a pirate town, a farmyard, toy town and many many more.
+Some parts haven’t got much going on, others you could spend all day in.

 To take the wild west area as an example.
 It’s the first area you come to is you turn right as you enter the park.
 You will find yourself walking down the street in a town in the old west.
-Most of the buildings on both sides can be entered and have activities and games inside.
-The barbershop has bubbles and signing coming from it and in the general store you can use the mounted guns to shoot mice.
+Most of the buildings on both sides can be explored and have activities and games inside.
+The barbershop has bubbles and signing coming from it, and in the general store, you can use the mounted guns to shoot mice.

-It’s easy to walk past but on the right as you enter the street is the entrance to Fort Apache, an absolutely enormous play area for slightly older children.
-Further down the street is the entrance to a western themed soft play area and café.
+It’s easy to walk past but on the right, as you enter the street is the entrance to Fort Apache, a vast play area for slightly older children.
+Further down the road is the access to a western-themed soft play area and café.
 At the far end is the associated ride, a classic runaway mine train.
-It doesn’t go especially fast but Ted would still happily spend all day on it.
+It doesn’t go exceptionally fast, but Ted would still happily spend all day on it.

 When to go to Sundown Adventureland

 During off-peak times the rides run on a timetable which you are handed when you enter.
-This makes absolute sense and is an easy system to follow.
-It does mean you end up chatting to the same staff at each ride but since you rarely have to wait more than a couple of minutes it’s not too awkward!
+This makes absolute sense and is a simple system to follow.
+It does mean you end up chatting to the same staff at each ride, but since you rarely have to wait more than a couple of minutes, it’s not too awkward!
 The rides are all open frequently enough and for long enough periods that you don’t miss out on anything.

 How Does Sundown Adventureland Compare?